 Only materials that qualify with the waste hierarchy as set out in Article 4 of Directive 2008/98/EC shall be used.
-In addition, any intentional modification of the industrial process or product itself, done with the aim of producing more "wastes" and "residues", cannot be considered as producing sustainable "wastes" and "residues" according to European Union Directive 2018/2001 (RED II).
+In addition, any intentional modification of the industrial process or product itself, done with the aim of producing more "wastes" and "residues", cannot be considered as producing sustainable "wastes" and "residues" according to the Revised Renewable Energy Directive EU/2018/2001 (RED III).